Solutions · Use case

 Agentic Workflows.

-Generative AI, scoped to the shape of the problem it solves.
+Generative AI, scoped to the problem it solves.

 Multi-step LLM agents that propose actions inside existing operational workflows.